 - “The chief characteristic of the twentieth-century newspaper must necessarily be correlated with the twentieth-century scientific inventions….If the flying machine is perfected, every first-class reporter will have one.
 If the airship is a success, they will distribute tons of newspapers daily.
 If telegraphy becomes an exact science, the inmost heart of man will be revealed daily to the public.
-If Esoteric Buddhism gathers the world to its bosom and Mahatmas drops messages about the present, past and the future through newspaper roofs from the desert of Gobi, then every first-class newspaper will have its staff of Mahatmas to preach ethics to its readers.
+If Esoteric Buddhism gathers the world to its bosom and Mahatmas drops messages about the present, past, and future through newspaper roofs from the desert of Gobi, then every first-class newspaper will have its staff of Mahatmas to preach ethics to its readers.
 Pneumatic tubes may distance trains; photo scopes may reproduce pictures 10,000 miles away, and possibly the kinescope may be so adapted that every reader may have one in his house in which to view the scenes of which he reads in his favorite newspaper, the photographic strips, therefore, being issued as supplements.
 Possibly we shall not use type anymore, but by some complex arrangement, issue rolls that shall run through phonographs.
-Then, as the twentieth-century man sits down to breakfast he can have the news read to him while he sees every event in the kinescope, and at the same time he can swallow his morning meal.”
+Then, as the twentieth-century man sits down to breakfast, he can have the news read to him while he sees every event in the kinescope, and at the same time, he can swallow his morning meal.”

 Sounds a lot like watching CNN or FOX while eating your oatmeal.
-And don’t forget, this was BEFORE the invention of radio or television.
+And don’t forget, this was BEFORE the invention of the radio or television.

-Percy S. Heath, editor of the Cincinnati Commercial Gazette, may have foreseen the ubiquitous “Op-Ed” page of today’s newspaper:
+Percy S. Heath, the editor of the Cincinnati Commercial Gazette, may have foreseen the ubiquitous “Op-Ed” page of today’s newspaper:

 “A forum, where the people may go with ideas and grievances, and appeal to public opinion.
-This to my mind will be the feature and the characteristic of the future newspaper.
+This, to my mind, will be the feature and the characteristic of the future newspaper.
 I believe the forceful utterances of the press will come directly from the people; that the intelligent reader is becoming every day a man or woman of opinion, of fixed ideas, and that sentiment will be expressed more and more freely through the press by those not directly connected with it.
 There will be less arbitrary editorial expression.
 The ‘fourth page’ will contain that thought of the reader which up to this time the editor has sought to forestall or anticipate.”

-Charles W. Knapp, editor of the St. Louis Republic, seems here to presage the way many of us customize the news we get from our online newspapers.
+Charles W. Knapp, the editor of the St. Louis Republic, seems here to presage the way many of us customize the news we get from our online newspapers.

-- To fulfill its mission perfectly, (the newspaper) will be issued not once, or twice, but half a dozen times every day.
-Perhaps also the great fin de siècle newspaper of the twentieth century will be published in several different editions varying radically in the character of their contents, so as to meet the varying wants of different classes of subscribers and at the same time obviate the undue enlargement of its size.
+- To fulfill its mission perfectly, (the newspaper) will be issued not once or twice but half a dozen times every day.
+Perhaps also the great fin de siècle newspaper of the twentieth century will be published in several different editions varying radically in the character of their contents so as to meet the varying wants of different classes of subscribers and at the same time obviate the undue enlargement of its size.
 It is bound to be more comprehensive in the exhaustive completeness of its information than the newspaper of today, but it will not be necessary for every reader to take the whole daily encyclopedia.
 Those who wish will have the opportunity to designate specific classes of news to be sent to them, and in some degree, every subscriber will have the privilege of ordering his newspaper made to fit his own individual and particular wants.”

-.George A. Robertson, editor of the Cleveland World sees newspapers using several “new” inventions to collect and disseminate news faster.
+.George A. Robertson, editor of the Cleveland World, sees newspapers using several “new” inventions to collect and disseminate news faster.
 He also sees the use of more photography.
 However, his vision falls a little short when it comes to his altruistic view of the 20th Century newspaper.

 - “Already within sight are numerous remarkable inventions that will be made use of to improve the newspaper of the future.
-A machine is already patented and in limited use that sends messages by wire ten times as fast as the present telegraphic code and these messages are automatically written out as they arrive.
-This will be employed by the coming newspaper in improving its news facilities.
+A machine is already patented and in limited use that sends messages by wire ten times as fast as the present telegraphic code, and these messages are automatically written out as they arrive.
+This will be employed by the coming newspaper to improve its news facilities.
 A machine for transforming pictures by wire will be fully perfected within the near future, and there will be such a cheapening of engraving processes that newspapers will be much more fully and beautifully illustrated than at present.
-Telegraphic accounts of happenings in all parts of the world will be accompanied, as received, with engravings ready to be dropped into the forms….Sensationalism is on the wane and the time will come early in the next century when the newspaper that lies will be considered as despicable as the man who does the same thing now.
-The twentieth-century newspaper will not be entirely composed of the record of the ‘evil that men do,’ but some the good things will also be mentioned.”
+Telegraphic accounts of happenings in all parts of the world will be accompanied, as received, with engravings ready to be dropped into the forms….Sensationalism is on the wane, and the time will come early in the next century when the newspaper that lies will be considered as despicable as the man who does the same thing now.
+The twentieth-century newspaper will not be entirely composed of the record of the ‘evil that men do,’ but some of the good things will also be mentioned.”

-Finally here is Frank A. Richardson, editor of the Baltimore Sun.
+Finally, here is Frank A. Richardson, editor of the Baltimore Sun.
 While I applaud his optimism concerning the human condition and his laudable vision of scrupulous and truthful editors, there are far too few of these trustworthy souls toiling in today’s newsrooms.

-- “As mankind with the march of time becomes more noble and elevated, the newspaper, which is at once the leader and the follower of public sentiment, must share in this.
+- “As mankind, with the march of time, becomes more noble and elevated, the newspaper, which is at once the leader and the follower of public sentiment, must share in this.
 Therefore I should say the newspaper of the twentieth century must be conducted on a higher plane.
-Its great aim must be to instruct and purify, rather than merely amuse for an idle hour and increase its circulation by pandering to the baser instincts of humanity.
+Its great aim must be to instruct and purify rather than merely amuse for an idle hour and increase its circulation by pandering to the baser instincts of humanity.
 There are a few striking instances among the leading newspapers of this day where the desire for gain is not made the paramount consideration.
 In the twentieth century, this will become more and more apparent, for incentives to the contrary course which exist now will disappear.
 The newspaper of the next century will be guided by the hand of strictest truth and honor, for policy, if not conscience, will make it so.”

 Perhaps the most troubling part of this story is the fact that of the 13 newspapers polled in this 1895 exercise, only four are still being published today.
 That none of the editors could foresee the demise of their own newspapers is not surprising to me.

-With much less optimism I would wager.
+With much less optimism, I would wager.